How many children are affected by egg allergy?

 What should I tell my patients that are at risk of high cholesterol in regards to egg consumption?

 All Australians, (including those at risk of high cholesterol) may consume up to 6 eggs per week within a cardioprotective eating pattern (reduced saturated fat) without increasing their risk of heart disease.
 Dietary cholesterol intake has a small impact on cholesterol levels but this increase includes raising HDL (good) cholesterol levels which means overall heart disease risk does not increase.
 Patients at risk of high cholesterol levels are advised to prioritise a reduction in saturated fat intake and replacing saturated fat with unsaturated fats, rather than being overly concerned about dietary cholesterol intake.
+To find out more about eggs and cholesterol click here.

 How many people in Australia have diabetes?